mono/website/docs/debug+profile/clang/threadsanitizer.md

 Please keep in mind that `CXX` has to be set to `clang++` to avoid unwanted side effects and compiling errors.

 After `autogen.sh` has been executed as suggested above, the following `make` command will use Clang.
 In turn, Clang then injects necessary reporting functions into the code.
-Later, `make` uses [roslyn](https://github.com/dotnet/roslyn) to compile  the `mscorelib.dll` with the freshly built Mono runtime.
+Later, `make` uses [roslyn](https://github.com/dotnet/roslyn) to compile  the `mscorlib.dll` with the freshly built Mono runtime.
 This reports a bit more than 150 races and produces slightly more than 1.5 MB of race traces (`master` branch, August 2017).

 Dynamic Blacklisting
 --------------------